-6.9.: Embedded Endorsements
+6.9 Embedded Endorsements

 Embedded endorsements are defined as endorsements that are offered as a part of the program of study for an initial preparation program.
 EPPs offering initial preparation programs with embedded endorsements must demonstrate that field experience requirements are met, requiring candidates to demonstrate knowledge and skills in classroom settings.
 Candidates completing an embedded endorsement program will be required to complete additional field experiences (above and beyond those required for the initial preparation program) specifically to address endorsement standards and requirements, and/or any additional grade levels addressed by the endorsement program.
-Although field experiences in specific grade levels are not required for endorsement standards in carefully planned and scaffolded experiences in fieldwork in as many settings as necessary to demonstrate competence with children at all developmental levels applicable for the endorsement program.
+Although field experiences in specific grade levels are not required for endorsement programs, candidates must have substantive opportunities to demonstrate the knowledge and skills delineated in endorsement standards in carefully planned and scaffolded experiences in fieldwork in as many settings as necessary to demonstrate competence with children at all developmental levels applicable for the endorsement program.

 In addition, EPPs must ensure that one of the following options is included in each embedded endorsement:

-a.
+- a.
 Option 1: Additional Coursework.
 Endorsement programs are typically comprised of three (3) or four (4) courses (the equivalent of nine (9) or twelve (12) semester hours).
-Although some endorsement standards may be required in initial preparation programs (e.g. Reading Endorsement standards must be addressed in Elementary Education programs) and in such cases some overlap of coursework is expected, it may be necessary to add endorsement courses to a program of study to fully address the additional knowledge and skills delineated in endorsement standards.
+Although some endorsement standards may be required in initial preparation programs (e.g., Reading Endorsement standards must be addressed in Elementary Education programs) and in such cases some overlap of coursework is expected, it may be necessary to add endorsement courses to a program of study to fully address the additional knowledge and skills delineated in endorsement standards. - b.

-b.
 Option 2: Additional Assessment(s).
-Candidates' demonstration of endorsement program knowledge and skills must be assessed by either initial preparation program assessments or via additional assessment instruments specifically designed to address endorsement program content.
+Although candidates demonstrate meeting initial preparation program standards through the identified key assessments from that program, and data from those key assessments might be used for two of the three required key assessments for an endorsement, all three of the key assessments cannot be duplicated from the initial preparation program.
+If this option is chosen, candidates' demonstration of endorsement program knowledge and skills must be assessed by at least one additional assessment instrument specifically designed to address endorsement program content.

-6.10.: Knowledge of Dyslexia
+6.10 Knowledge of Dyslexia

-GaPSC-approved EPPs shall require candidates seeking teacher certification to demonstrate knowledge of the definitions and characteristics of dyslexia and other related disorders; competence in the use of evidence-based interventions, structured multisensory approaches to teaching language and reading skills, and accommodations for students displaying characteristics of dyslexia and/or other related disorders; and competence in the use of a response-to-intervention framework addressing reading, writing, mathematics, and behavior, including: (i) Universal screening; (ii) Scientific, research-based interventions; (iii) Progress monitoring of the effectiveness of interventions on student performance; (iv) Data-based decision making procedures related to determining intervention effectiveness on student performance and the need to continue, alter, or discontinue interventions or conduct further evaluation of student needs; and (v) Application and implementation of response-to- intervention and dyslexia and other related disorders instructional practices in the classroom setting.
+GaPSC-approved EPPs shall require candidates seeking teacher certification to demonstrate knowledge of the definitions and characteristics of dyslexia and other related disorders; competence in the use of evidence-based instruction, structured multisensory approaches to teaching language and reading skills, and accommodations for students displaying characteristics of dyslexia and/or other related disorders; and competence in the use of a multi-tiered systems of support framework addressing reading, writing, mathematics, and behavior, including: (i) Universal screening; (ii) Scientific, research-based interventions; (iii) Progress monitoring of the effectiveness of interventions on student performance; (iv) Databased decision making procedures related to determining intervention effectiveness on student performance and the need to continue, alter, or discontinue interventions or conduct further evaluation of student needs; and (v) Application and implementation of response-to-intervention and dyslexia and other related disorders instructional practices in the classroom setting.

-6.11.: Faculty Resources
+6.11 Faculty Resources